 This blueberry ginger jam is spicy and full of blueberry flavor rather than tasting like sugar with some blueberries involved.

 All you have to do here is put some blueberries in a pot, mash them with the bottom of a glass, and then add lemon juice, ginger and honey.
 Let it boil until it thickens and that’s it.
+Delicious homemade blueberry ginger jam!

 If you don’t want the ginger, leave it out!
 Or use strawberries if you don’t like blueberries.
 I don’t think you can really go wrong here.
+This blueberry ginger jam is pretty difficult to mess up!

 Thank to everyone who has taken the survey!
 I really expected a few complaints but you all were so incredibly friendly and encouraging.
 Thank you! :) Here are just some of changes I’m going to make based off of your feedback: